Emma of Normandy: Conspiracy regarding the death of Alfred

 In 1036, Alfred Aetheling and Edward the Confessor, Emma's sons by Æthelred, returned to England from their exile in Normandy in order to visit their mother.
 During their time in England they were supposed to be protected by Harthacnut.
 However, Harthacnut was involved with his kingdom in Denmark.
-Alfred was captured and blinded by holding a hot iron to his eyes.
+Alfred was captured and blinded by holding a hot iron poker to his eyes.
 He later died from his wounds.

 Edward escaped the attack, and returned to Normandy.
 He returned after his place on the throne had been secured.

 Encomium Emmae Reginae places the blame of Alfred's capture, torture and murder completely on Harold Harefoot, thinking he intended to rid himself of two more potential claimants to the English throne by killing Edward and Alfred.
-Some scholars make the argument that it could have been Godwin, Earl of Wessex, who was traveling with Alfred and Edward as their protector in passage.
+Some scholars make the argument that it could have been Godwin, Earl of Wessex, who was travelling with Alfred and Edward as their protector in passage.

 Harthacnut's reign

-Harthacnut, Emma and Cnut's son, assembled a fleet to invade England in 1039, and when Harold died in March 1040 he was invited to became king.
+Harthacnut, Emma and Cnut's son, assembled a fleet to invade England in 1039, and when Harold died in March 1040 he was invited to become king.
 He crossed to England with his fleet and Emma.
 He was criticised by the Anglo-Saxon Chronicle for his heavy taxation to pay for the fleet and for having Harold's body disinterred and thrown into a ditch.
 In 1041 he invited his half-brother Edward the Confessor to England.
 The Encomium says that Edward was sworn in as king, which probably means that he was recognised as heir as Harthacnut knew that he did not have long to live.
 He may have been persuaded to make the invitation by Emma, who would have been keen to preserve her position by ensuring that England was still ruled by a son of hers.